-Whether you’re an owner or a tenant moving into a new home, you’ll have to set up the utilities to get the water, electricity and gas up and running!
+Whether you’re an owner or a tenant moving into a new home, you’ll have to set up the SP utilities to get the water, electricity, and gas up and running!
+Setting up the SP utilities in Singapore isn’t that difficult.
+But knowing the exact steps to take can help you focus on the more important stuff.

 Here’s a simple step-by-step guide to get you going!

-What to know before setting up utilities
+What to know before setting up your SP utilities account

-In Singapore, opening an electricity and water utilities accounts is done via SP Services.
+In Singapore, opening electricity and water utilities accounts is done via SP Services.
 Setting up gas utilities (if not using LPG canister gas) via City Energy can be done by calling 1800 555 1661 after you receive confirmation that your SP Services account has been successfully set up.

 This infographic by SP Group gives a good overview of the process of setting up utilities in Singapore: